kmcquade/policy_sentry_readthedocs_test/docs/appendix/implementation-strategy.rst

 #.
 Never provision infrastructure manually; use Infrastructure as Code

    * I highly suggest Terraform for IAC over other alternatives such as CloudFormation, Chef, or Puppet.
-See the Gruntwork blog post [here][6]; Yevgeniy Brikman explains the reasons very well.
+Yevgeniy Brikman explains the reasons very well in `this Gruntwork.io blog post <https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c>`_.
    * I also suggest reading HashiCorp's `Unlocking the Cloud Operating Model Whitepaper <https://www.hashicorp.com/cloud-operating-model>`_.